znailnetem/znail/README.md

     make image

-The resulting image can be found in the `dist/image` directory.
+The resulting images can be found in the `dist/image` directory.

+Generating the different images can take quite some time.
+If you are looking to only build one specific kind of image more narrow `make` targets are available.
+See `make help` for more information.

 # Development